Pay disparity 'results in loss of senior doctors'

 Health Workforce New Zealand says the reviews will result in changes to how services are delivered.

-Next story in National: Right-to-choose legal aid case thrown out
+Next story in New Zealand: Right-to-choose legal aid case thrown out

 Copyright © 2011, Radio New Zealand